thedivtagguy/teaching/src/content/web2025/slides/day-1-the-small-web.md

 ---

 ## This model is not invalid.
-It’s still how many websites are built.
+It’s how many websites are built.

-### And for many projects, this works great. <!--element class='fragment'-->
+### And for many projects, this works great.

 ---

-The problem with it is that as designers, we're often told to care about "our side" of the process.
-This model almost encourages us to be siloed.
+The problem with it is that as designers, **we're often told to care about "our side" of the process.** This model almost encourages us to be siloed.

 - Conduct user research.<!--element class='fragment'-->
 - Create low-fidelity wireframes.<!--element class='fragment'-->